 strip - strip symbol table, debugging and line number information from an object file

-The strip command removes the symbol table SHT_SYMTAB and its associated string table, debugging information, and line number information from ELF object files.
-That is, besides the symbol table and associated string table, the following sections are removed:
+The strip command removes sections from ELF object files.
+By default, the symbol table SHT_SYMTAB and its associated string table, symbol sort sections, debugging information, and line number information is removed.

 Once this stripping process has been done, limited symbolic debugging access is available for that file.
 Therefore, this command is normally run only on production modules that have been debugged and tested.

 If strip is executed on a common archive file (see ar.h(3HEAD)) in addition to processing the members, strip removes the archive symbol table.
 The archive symbol table must be restored by executing the ar(1) command with the –s option before the archive can be linked by the ld(1) command.